 The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs.
 As part of this contract, the Real Estate Foundation pays the Foundation for the costs attributed to its use of the software.
 In addition, the Foundation manages purchasing cards for the Real Estate Foundation.
 The Foundation and Real Estate Foundation also receive certain contributions on behalf of the other.
 Depending on the nature of the donation, these assets may be held for a period of time or immediately transferred.
-The total amount owed from the Real Estate Foundation to the Foundation was \$1,088 and \$1,422 as of June 30, 2023 and 2022, respectively.
-The total amount owed to the Real Estate Foundation from the Foundation was \$4,520 and \$2,979 as of June 30, 2023 and 2022, respectively.
+The total amount owed from the Real Estate Foundation to the Foundation was \$2,268 and \$1,088 as of June 30, 2024 and 2023, respectively.

+The total amount owed to the Real Estate Foundation from the Foundation was \$4,110 and \$4,520 as of June 30, 2024 and 2023, respectively.

-The Foundation provided support to the Real Estate Foundation for administrative expenses of \$100,000 for the years ended June 30, 2023 and 2022.
+The Foundation provided support to the Real Estate Foundation for administrative expenses of \$100,000 for the years ended June 30, 2024 and 2023.
 In April 2013, the Foundation made available to the Real Estate Foundation a \$2.5 million line of credit.
 The line of credit has been extended in order to provide the Real Estate Foundation with the additional funding it requires to fulfill its mission to acquire, hold, manage, lease, mortgage, develop, administer or sell real property for the benefit of the University.
 Interest will be paid monthly based on the amount of principal outstanding and principal borrowings will be repaid upon the sale of property purchased with the line of credit.
-As of June 30, 2023, the Real Estate Foundation has not drawn any advances nor accrued any interest for this line of credit.
+As of June 30, 2024, the Real Estate Foundation has not drawn any advances nor accrued any interest for this line of credit.

 Florida Medical Practice Plan (FMPP) - FMPP is the faculty practice plan for the FSU College of Medicine which was established to further the education, service and research missions of the college and enable faculty to maintain clinical competence, fulfill certification requirements, share expertise with other health care providers and serve as a clinical teacher for students and resident physicians.
 In May 2023, FMPP requested the redemption of its endowment funds.
-Per terms of the agreement, 75% of the endowment balance, \$900,080 was redeemed in May and the remaining balance will be redeemed in July 2023 after the June 30, 2023 valuation.
+Per terms of the agreement, 75% of the endowment balance, \$900,080 was redeemed in May 2023 and the remaining balance of \$308,641 was redeemed in July 2023 and paid out in August 2023.

 A cost share agreement was entered into between the college and the Foundation whereby a portion of a fundraising staff position is funded by FMPP.
-Amounts owed from FMPP to the Foundation for this purpose was \$2,874 as of June 30, 2023 and 2022.
+Amounts owed from FMPP to the Foundation for this purpose was \$3,353 and \$2,874 as of June 30, 2024 and 2023, respectively.

-20. SUBSEQUENT EVENTS
+19. SUBSEQUENT EVENTS